ziziplanet/v13015IKB-OpenCore/README.md

 ## OpenCore Hackintosh configuration for Lenovo v130-15IKB (81HN)

 **This config is for personal use, and i'm just throwing this here for ease of access.**

+No longer being mantained because i've switched back to Windows.